mattbierner/blog.mattbierner.com/_posts/2013-12-11-on-ecmascripts-dual-top-level-lexical-grammar-symbols.md

 ## Composed Parser and Lexer
 Working with parser combinators, instead of building separate parsers for the lexer and parser, we can compose the lexer parsers to build the parser parsers.
 The resulting parsers take a stream of characters and output an AST.

 This composition is easy for simple languages.
-Take an example languages consisting of three elements: single letter identifiers, division expressions, and regular expressions literals with optional flags.
+Take an example language consisting of three elements: single letter identifiers, division expressions, and regular expression literals with optional flags.
 The composed parsers are:

 ```js
 // Complete code available: